What do you want your website to do for you? Build brand awareness? Attract new customers? Increase your $$$?

 Link Building Tactics And Tips To Get Links

-The biggest challenge to link building is that it’s not entirely under your control.
-Unlike on-page optimizations, which you can implement on your own, you rely on other websites to link back to you.
+The biggest challenge to link building for SEO is that it’s not entirely under your control.
+Unlike on-page optimizations, which you can implement on your own, you rely on other website owners to link back to you.

 You have to offer something valuable to convince most webmasters to give you a backlink, and you have to choose the sites that you build links with for maximum relevance.